microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 ## __PWM Setup__

-Most of the PWM setup is done by calling MCC generated initialization functions at the top of _main()_.
-Some configuration is also done at runtime as required.
+Most of the PWM setup is done by calling initialization functions generated by MCC at the top of _main()_.
+Some more custom configuration is also done at runtime as required.

 <span id="pwm-routing"><a name="pwm-routing"> </a></span>

 ### __PWM Routing__
-The two schematics below show the routing of the PWM signals for phase A and phase B. PWM1 and PWM3 output are used for the primary drives for phase A and phase B respectively, while PWM2 and PWM4 are used for the SR drives.
+The two simplified schematics below show the routing of the PWM signals for phase A and phase B. PWM1 and PWM3 output are used for the primary drives for phase A and phase B respectively, while PWM2 and PWM4 are used for the SR drives.

-The dsPIC33C is on the secondary side, so PWM1H, PWM1L, PWM3H and PWM3L have to pass through the isolation barrier.
-FET drivers are not shown here, please see the schematic on the users guide for more detail.
+The dsPIC is on the secondary side, so PWM1H, PWM1L, PWM3H and PWM3L have to pass through the isolation barrier.
+FET drivers are not shown here, please see the full schematic in the users guide for more detail.

 <p>
   <center>